osrf/vrx-docker/README.md

 * `generated` - contains generated files from all the scripts.
 This includes command outputs, scores, ROS logs, Gazebo logs, videos, WAM-V URDFs, trial worlds etc. More details about this below.

-## Quick Start Instructions (no multi_scripts): Setting up workspace to run automated evaluation
+## Quick Start Instructions For a Single Trial: Setting up workspace to run automated evaluation

 ### Installing Docker